ergochat/ergo/README.md

 1. Obtain an [up-to-date distribution of the Go language for your OS and architecture](https://golang.org/dl/).
 Check the output of `go version` to ensure it was installed correctly.
 1. Clone the repository.
 1. `git checkout stable`
-1. To build the default Ergo binary, `make`
+1. `make`
-1. To instead build an Ergo binary that includes support for all datastores (including PostgreSQL and SQLite), `make build_full`
 1. You should now have a binary named `ergo` in the working directory.

+Ergo vendors all its dependencies, so you will not need to fetch any dependencies remotely.
 For more information, including on build customization, see [docs/BUILD.md](https://github.com/ergochat/ergo/blob/master/docs/BUILD.md).

 For information on contributing to Ergo, see [DEVELOPING.md](https://github.com/ergochat/ergo/blob/master/DEVELOPING.md).

-#### Building

-You'll need an [up-to-date distribution of the Go language for your OS and architecture](https://golang.org/dl/).
-Once that's installed (check the output of `go version`), just check out your desired branch or tag and run `make`.
-This will produce an executable binary named `ergo` in the base directory of the project.
-(Ergo vendors all its dependencies, so you will not need to fetch any dependencies remotely.)

 ## Configuration